 This assignment covers part two in the course book [2; 3].
-As such, before attempting this assignment you should have read chapters 3-7, these cover process management and process coordination.
+As such, before attempting this assignment you should have read chapters 3-7, these cover process management, process coordination and synchronization along with deadlocks.
+See the study guide for a complete list of reading instructions.